DeliriumPulse/MegaBonk.Multiplayer/README.md

 dotnet build -c Release  # Release build
 ```

 Artifacts land in `src/Megabonk.Multiplayer/bin/<Configuration>/net6.0/net6.0/`.
-Only the DLL needs to be distributed; all other files are build intermediates.
+Only the DLL needs to be distributed.

 ### Validation Tips

-- **Manual smoke test:** Launch a host and a client locally, land a hit, and confirm `[DamageGuard]` logs show remotes skipping the magenta flash.
+- **Manual smoke test:** Start a host and a client locally, exchange damage, and confirm `[DamageGuard]` logs show remote avatars skipping the magenta flash.
-- **Sync validation:** Use `typelist.txt` exports and `[JOBRNG]` trace patches to confirm both peers stay deterministic across map loads.
+- **Sync verification:** Use `typelist.txt` exports and `[JOBRNG]` traces to ensure both peers stay deterministic through map generation and loot rolls.

 ---